dib-lab/2020-paper-sourmash-gather/manuscript.md

 additional criteria.
 For example, if a phage genome is present in the reference database, and is also present within one or more genomes in the database, it may desirable to select the match with the highest Jaccard *similarity* in order to select the phage genome directly.
+This is algorithmically straightforward to implement.

 In light of the strong reference dependence of the min-set-cov approach together with the insensitivity of the FracMinHash technique, it